use-ink/contracts-ui/README.md

 Substrate Contracts UI is a web application for deploying and interacting with WASM smart contracts on Substrate blockchains that include the FRAME Contracts Pallet.

+❗Only compatible with nodes that use `WeightV2`.
+For older nodes use [this deployment](https://weightv1--contracts-ui.netlify.app/)❗

 Supported smart contracts:

 - [ink!](https://github.com/paritytech/ink)